exclusive: press play on brodinski's banging astrid andersen show soundtrack

 After Fashion Week, what do you have coming up in 2016?

-We have a compilation coming up on Bromance Record on Jan 22nd called Homieland Vol. 2.
-I'm also working on a few projects; a rapper from LA, Bricc Baby's New mixtape Nasty Dealer 2, followed up by Jeff Chery's Cherubic 6lues 2.
+We have a compilation coming up on Bromance Records on January 22 called Homieland Vol. 2.
+I'm also working on a few projects: a rapper from LA, Bricc Baby's new mixtape Nasty Dealer 2, followed up by Jeff Chery's Cherubic 6lues 2.